eshedd/imitation-learning/README.md

 Imitation learning algorithm based on my own game play of the game (used as a benchmark).

 ## Policy gradient
-Basic REINFORCE algorithm for unbiased (high variance) agent.
+Basic REINFORCE algorithm with average reward baseline for unbiased (high variance) agent.